play-co/shooter/particle/readme.md

 __activateType(type)__

-Activate the type of particles which will be emitter with the next `addParticles` call.
+Activate the type of particles which will be emitted with the next `addParticles` call.

 Parameters
- + `type {string}` ---The type of particle, should be a key in the `types` property provided to the constructor.
+ + `type {string}` ---The type of particle, which should be a key in the `types` property provided to the constructor.

 __getCount()__